 At the weekend, hiking buses run from and to Oppenau and once on Saturdays and Sundays from and to Offenburg.

-Both the Baden-Württemberg ticket and the KONUS guest card are valid on these bus connections.
+Both the Baden-Württemberg Ticket and the KONUS guest card applies to these bus connections.

 On a small circular path you can completely walk around the lake in about 10 minutes.